rtcharity/resources.eahub.org/content/evaluation_and_strategy/ea-giving-tuesday-donation-matching-initiative-2018-retrospective.md

 date: 2019-02-11T17:21:30.263Z
 description: >-
   In 2018, Facebook and PayPal announced plans to match up to $7 million in donations on Giving Tuesday.
-We made a coordinated effort to direct matching funds to EA-aligned organizations, with a focus on donating fast and starting preparation work early.
+A group of EAs made a coordinated effort to direct matching funds to EA-aligned organizations, with a focus on donating fast and starting preparation work early.
 author: Avi Norowitz
 license:
   name: Creative Commons Attribution-ShareAlike 3.0